yracine/device-type.myFlair/README.md

 For each device (My Flair Vent, My Puck Device, My Flair Tstat, My Flair Hvac Unit),

-a) Go to https://graph.api.smartthings.com/ide/devices     (or whatever your shard is )
+a) Go to https://graph.api.smartthings.com/ide/devices    (or whatever your shard is and click on My Device Handlers in the IDE's top menu)
 b) Hit the "+New Device Handler" at the top right corner

 c) Hit the "From Code" tab on the left corner